 New nutrition labels proposed by the Food and Drug Administration will make it easy for consumers to spot just how many calories are in a candy bar or a bag of chips.
 The changes require the calories per serving be prominently displayed in bold font.
 Ruth Litchfield, an associate professor and associate chair of food science and human nutrition at Iowa State University, thinks the new look will have an impact.

-The crisis manager and former White House deputy press secretary who is the real-life inspiration for the lead in ABC's "Scandal" will speak at at 8 p.m.
-Monday, Dec.
-9 in the Memorial Union Great Hall.
+The crisis manager and former White House deputy press secretary who is the real-life inspiration for the lead in ABC's "Scandal" will speak at 8 p.m.
+Monday, March 10, in the Memorial Union Great Hall.
 Judy Smith will discuss her experiences that help shape the hit program's storylines about a professional fixer.
-Her talk, "Leading in a Crisis: Real Stories Behind 'Scandal'" is free and open to the public.
+"Leading in a Crisis: Real Stories Behind 'Scandal'" is free and open to the public.

 Bob Inglis was a six-term Republican congressman from one of South Carolina's most conservative districts when he told an audience at a 2010 campaign event that he believed in human-caused climate change.
 The fallout from that comment helped ensure his defeat.
 Inglis will present "Engaging Conservatives on Energy and Climate" at 8 p.m.
 Tuesday, March 4, in the Memorial Union Sun Room.
 His talk is free and open to the public.

 Iowa State University will be a top-tier partner in a new, national Digital Lab for Manufacturing announced today by President Barack Obama.
 Iowa State will contribute expertise and resources from three university centers: The Center for e-Design, the Virtual Reality Applications Center and the Center for Nondestructive Evaluation.